norvate/useless-repo-1/README.md

 *Password-solving purpose script*
 ## guess.rb ##
 This script helps you guess the password.
 Based on Fallout 4 Hacking minigame. ~~pls dont copyright this~~ You have a number of tries to guess the password.
-After every wrong guess, you'll be prompted a number called 'LIKELINESS'.
+After every wrong guess, you'll received a number called 'LIKELINESS'.
 It means, the word you guessed have a 'LIKELINESS' number of characters that are in the same position in the password.
-There are currently two kind of help you can use:
+There are currently two kind of tools you can use:

 ### assist.rb ###
-There are tools in here that will give you some clue to solving the password.
+These tools in here that will give you some clue to solving the password.
 Doesn't cost any 'TRIES'.

 ### breech.rb ###